JetBrains/intellij-sdk-docs/basics/testing_plugins/test_project_and_testdata_directories.md

 [`LightPlatformCodeInsightFixtureTestCase`](upsource:///platform/testFramework/src/com/intellij/testFramework/fixtures/LightPlatformCodeInsightFixtureTestCase.java) (renamed to `BasePlatformTestCase` in 2019.2) uses an in-memory implementation; if you set up the test environment by calling `IdeaTestFixtureFactory.createCodeInsightFixture`, you can specify the implementation to use.

 > **WARNING** If your tests use the in-memory implementation, and you abort the execution of your tests, the persisted filesystem caches may get out of sync with the in-memory structures, and you may get spurious errors in your tests.
-> If you get an unexpected error after a series of successful runs, **try running the test again**, and if that doesn't help, **delete the "system" subdirectory** in your sandbox directory (specified via `sandboxDirectory` for Gradle setups or in the *IntelliJ Platform* SDK settings for Devkit setups) .
+> If you get an unexpected error after a series of successful runs, **try rerunning the test**, and if that doesn't help, **delete the "system" subdirectory** in your [sandbox directory](/basics/ide_development_instance.md#the-development-instance-sandbox-directory).

 In your plugin, you normally store the test data for your tests (such as files on which plugin features will be executed and expected output files) in the `testdata` directory.
 This is just a directory under the content root of your plugin, but not under a source root.
-Files in `testdata` are normally not valid source code and must not be compiled.
+Files in `testdata` usually are not valid source code and must not be compiled.

 To specify the location of `testdata`, you must override the `getTestDataPath()` method.
 The default implementation assumes running as part of the *IntelliJ Platform* source tree and is not appropriate for third-party plugins.